 Here’s What Science Has To Say About The Benefits of Fasting

-Although in recent times, fasting as a mode of dieting has grown in popularity, the practice dates back centuries.
+Although in recent times, fasting as a mode of diet has grown in popularity, the practice dates back centuries.
 It is quite common among many cultures and world religions.

 What is fasting?

 Fasting is abstaining from some or all food and drink for an established period.
-People abstain for set hours such as 12, 16, 24 or even 72hours.
-Intermittent and alternate-day are two other types of fasting practised.
-The former entails periods of eating and fasting that can range from a few hours to several days.
+People abstain for set hours such as 12, 16, 24, or even 72 hours.
+Other types of fasting include intermittent and alternate-day fasting.
+Intermittent fasting entails periods of eating and abstaining that can range from a few hours to several days.
 In contrast, alternate-day fasting is done every other day; so a day of food abstinence is followed by a day of eating.

 How to practice safe fasting?

 Our bodies need food.
-The vitamins and minerals, as well as the other nutrients we get out of our meals, are essential in maintaining optimal health.
-When considering fasting, you must take into consideration other health issues and the effects that it may have.
-For example, it might not be advisable for people with diabetes to engage in fasting because your blood sugar levels will fluctuate.
+The vitamins and minerals, as well as the other nutrients we get from our meals, are essential in maintaining optimal health.
+When contemplating fasting, you should take into consideration other health issues and the effects that it may have.
+People with diabetes, for instance, may not want to fast because it will cause their blood sugar levels to fluctuate.
 Additionally, fasting for an extended period is terrible for your health.
-It is best you consult with your medical practitioner before you do.
+It is best that you consult with your medical practitioner before you do.

 What are the benefits of fasting?

 We’ve come to the good stuff.
-If you routinely fast for health reasons, then you’re aware that there are benefits to denying that hunger burn.
+If you routinely fast for health reasons, then you’re aware that there are benefits to denying that hunger.
 However, for those who do it occasionally for more religious reasons, there are significant paybacks.

-- Improves brain function.
-Fasting has been found to not only improve brain health but also to boost cognitive function.
+4. Improves brain function.
+Fasting has been found to not only improve brain health but also boost cognitive function.
 Additionally, because it reduces inflammation, fasting may help protect against neurodegenerative disorders like Alzheimer’s and Parkinson’s diseases.

 What can you digest when fasting?

 For the fast to be beneficial, you must stay in fasting mode.
-Officially termed, gluconeogenesis, this mode is triggered when your body has used up the last of its glucose reserves.
+This mode is officially termed “gluconeogenesis,” and it is triggered when your body has used up the last of its glucose reserves.

 Drinking water will not disrupt your fast.
-Even when not fasting the daily recommended water intake is eight 8-ounce glasses.
-You can maintain or also increase your intake when fasting.
-In addition to water, you can have ginger, mint or green tea.
-Be sure to stay away from any acidic beverages, during or immediately after fasting.
+Even when not fasting, the daily recommended water intake is eight 8-ounce glasses.
+You can maintain or increase your intake when fasting.
+In addition to water, you can have ginger, mint, or green tea.
+Be sure to stay away from acidic beverages during or immediately after fasting.